Test your business skills against the world’s best in virtual International Case Competitions.

 The program will be strongly supported by ICC alumni from leading consulting firms and investment banks.
 Senior FBE academics and alumni will deliver practical workshops, judge practice cases and mentor you through the process.

-You will compete in virtual case competitions in 2021 and will become part of the ICC alumni network.
+In 2022, participants will compete in virtual case competitions and become part of the ICC alumni network.

 Who can apply?